-House Price Index YoY in Ireland decreased to 6.80 percent in February from 7.10 percent in January of 2026.
-House Price Index YoY in Ireland averaged 2.70 percent from 2006 until 2026, reaching an all time high of 20.40 percent in October of 2014 and a record low of -21.70 percent in August of 2009.
+House Price Index YoY in Ireland decreased to 6.50 percent in March from 6.80 percent in February of 2026.
+House Price Index YoY in Ireland averaged 2.72 percent from 2006 until 2026, reaching an all time high of 20.40 percent in October of 2014 and a record low of -21.70 percent in August of 2009.
 This page includes a chart with historical data for Ireland Residential Property Prices YoY.
 Ireland Residential Property Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2026.

 Calendar GMT Reference Actual Previous Consensus TEForecast